Prenton: Governance

 Prenton is within the parliamentary constituency of Birkenhead.
 The current Member of Parliament is Mick Whitley, a Labour representative.
 He has been the MP since 2019.

 At local government level, the area is incorporated into the Prenton Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 It is represented on Wirral Metropolitan Borough Council by three councillors.
 The most recent local elections took place on 6 May 2021.

 Community

 Housing is mostly private, and ranges from terraced properties nearer Birkenhead, to large detached villas in the Mountwood conservation area.

 The major roads were mostly laid out in the early part of the 20th century.
 Much of the housing is from the Edwardian era and the 1930s, though there are some late Victorian buildings and some modern property.
 The post-war housing development, the Mount Estate, is in the south east of Prenton near to the boundary with Higher Bebington.

 The main shopping area is on Woodchurch Road (A552), which includes the Sainsbury's and Aldi supermarkets.
 However, there are many small shops in other locations such as The Dell housing estate or in nearby Oxton.

 Prenton Golf Club is to the south of the suburb.

-Prenton Rugby Club is off Prenton Dell Road and runs three senior teams and a veterans/casual team.
+Prenton Rugby Club is off Prenton Dell Road and runs two senior teams and has a recently refurbished clubhouse for community use.